WNBA's Griner convicted at drug trial, sentenced to 9 years - WHIZ News

 Under Russian law, Griner has 10 days to appeal, and her lawyers say they expect a hearing in Moscow regional court next week.
 Asked if Griner could ask for pardon from President Vladimir Putin, Blagovolina said they would consider every possibility, but the lawyers said they were not part of any discussions about a prisoner swap.

 Griner’s agent Lindsay Kagawa Colas tweeted that the sentence “was severe by Russian legal standards and goes to prove what we have known all along, that Brittney is being used as a political pawn.”
-She added that she supported the Biden administration’s efforts “to get a deal done.”
+She added that she supported Biden’s efforts “to get a deal done.”

 The disclosure in July that the U.S. government was seeking a prisoner swap involving Griner reflected the growing pressure on the Biden administration to do more to bring her home.
 The U.S. State Department had earlier declared Griner to be “wrongfully detained” — a charge that Russia has sharply rejected.